sroecker/LLM_AppDev-HandsOn/README.md

 sudo systemctl stop ollama
 ```

-and then manually run `ollama run zephyr`.
+and then manually run `ollama serve`.

 For the local example have a look at the folder `streamlit` and install the requirements.